Saint Mary the Virgin, 15 August 2013

 St. Luke 1:46-56

-Background: The Blessed Virgin Mary in the Anglican Churches
+Background: The Blessed Virgin Mary and the Reformation

 I will greatly rejoice in the LORD,

 my whole being shall exult in my God;

 for he has clothed me with the garments of salvation,

 he has covered me with the robe of righteousness,

 as a bridegroom decks himself with a garland,

 and as a bride adorns herself with her jewels.